pushpabrol/pk_jwt_token_wrapper/README.md

 Before running the server, configure the required environment variables in the `.env` file or in vercel.
 Here are the environment variables you need to set:

-- `RP_ID`: Your relying party's client id.
+- `RP_ID` - <Client_id from the IDP>
+- `A0_CLIENT_SECRET` - <a client secret you use in the token wrapper to make sure its only called from auth0 ( shared secret with auth0)>
+- `RP_PRIVATE_KEY_RS256` - "pkcs8 formattted private key - RS256"
+- `RP_PRIVATE_KEY_RS512` - "pkcs8 formattted private key - RS512"
+- `RP_KID_RS256` - <kid for RS256>
+- `RP_KID_RS512` - <kid for RS512>
-- `IDP_DOMAIN`: The domain of the identity provider.
+- `IDP_DOMAIN` - domain of your IDP
-- `IDP_TOKEN_ENDPOINT`: The token endpoint URL of the identity provider.
-Example `/token`
-- `A0_CLIENT_SECRET`: The client secret for client authentication.
-- `RP_PRIVATE_KEY`: "-----BEGIN PRIVATE KEY-----\nMIIEvAIBADANBgkqhkiG9w0BAQEFAASCBKYwggSiAgEAAoIBAQC1dsvQ6S79NM+U\n...\n-----END PRIVATE KEY-----\n"
-- `RP_KID`: ...
-- `RP_ALG`: =RS256
+- `IDP_TOKEN_ENDPOINT` - path of your IDP's token endpoint relative to the domains based url - /token
+- `RP_ALG` - RS256 or RS512
+- `DEBUG` - false or true

-Ensure that the `RP_PRIVATE_KEY` and `RP_ALG` environment variables are set according to your private key and algorithm used for generating client assertions.
+Ensure that the `RP_PRIVATE_KEY_ALG` and `RP_ALG` environment variables are set according to your private key and algorithm used for generating client assertions.

-The `RP_PRIVATE_KEY` is the PKCS8 formatted Private key with newlines replaced with `\n`
+In the env file the `RP_PRIVATE_KEY_ALG` is the PKCS8 formatted Private key with newlines replaced with `\n`

 The `spkis/relyingPartyJWKS.json` file contains the public key(s) in jwks format that gets exposed as /.well-known/keys for the IDP to use for client assertion verification.
 If your IDP uses `jwks_uri` for client assertion validation this url can be used or else you can share the public key with them based on that jwks in this file.
+Make sure you set the contents of this file based on the public keys you have

 ## Use in Auth0 connection ( Example)